Leak 2: Underpayments

 Zero

-Current tools in most practices that catch this.
 EHRs don’t.
 Billing staff can’t.
 Standard RCM software misses it.
+Your current stack has no underpayment detection layer.

 The math is clear.
 The solution is ANKA.